karthikmprakash/karthikmprakash/README.md

 <img align="right" alt="GIF" height="250px" src="./Digital-Marketing-Write-For-Us.webp"/>

 I use a combination of knowledge in Software, Hardware, Bigdata and Math to solve real world problems.
-I take great care in the experience, architecture, and code quality with a ton of attention to detail in the things I build.
+I take great care in architecture and code quality with a ton of attention to detail in the things I build.
 I like to keep building solutions that help businesses thrive better.
 My goal is to improve results, make the right decisions and save costs.
 I use knowledge in statistics and machine learning for finding complex data patterns that drive meaningful impact on the business.